29 November 2021

 As more councils take action to tackle illegal air quality, the long-term benefits to public health and the economy will be huge and our cities will become better places to live.

-However, this is not the end of the fight – we need to ensure that the UK government provides more help and support to people and businesses to move on to cleaner forms of transport, delivers a green and healthy recover and adopts stronger clean air laws to better protect people’s health.
+However, this is not the end of the fight – we need to ensure that the UK government provides more help and support to people and businesses to move on to cleaner forms of transport and adopts stronger clean air laws to better protect people’s health.